jangko/nimLUA/README.md

 ```
 first argument(actually second) to bindConst will become the namespace.
 Without namespace, symbol will be put into global namespace

-if you use **GLOBAL** or "GLOBAL" as namespace name, it will have no effect
+if you use **GLOBAL** without quote as namespace, it will have no effect

 operator `->` have same meaning with bindEnum, to rename exported symbol on Lua side